 - Related to the Shaggy Dog story is the Shaggy Frog story.
 Unlike the Shaggy Dog story, the Shaggy Frog story goes absolutely nowhere.

-The Really Ugly Duckling is too short to be a Shaggy Dog story, and there’s no expectation of a big battle, so it’s none of those exactly.
+The Really Ugly Duckling is too short to be a Shaggy Dog story, and there’s no expectation of a big big struggle, so it’s none of those exactly.
 Instead it simply has No Ending.
 If there’s a subcategory, it’s Aborted Arc.
 In other words, there’s no character arc.
 We expect one, of course, but it has been abandoned.

 STORY STRUCTURE OF THE REALLY UGLY DUCKLING